Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Relating to language or its structure.
 **Sentence:** He is studying the linguistic differences between English and Spanish.
 **Conversation:**
-A – What is your brother studying?
+A – What is your brother studying
 B – He is learning about linguistic patterns in languages.

 ### Word: Mechanism